MichaelNielsenDK/UmbracoDocs/umbraco-cloud/set-up/going-live.md

 {% hint style="info" %}
 Before adding a hostname, you need to update your DNS host domain registrar DNS entries to resolve to `umbraco.io`.
 We recommend setting a CNAME record for your site using the `dns.umbraco.io` Umbraco Cloud DNS record.

+If your DNS registrar do not allow setting a CNAME record for root domains, you can set an A record for the root domain pointing to either 104.19.191.28 or 104.19.208.28
 {% endhint %}

 ## [Deploy to Live](../deployment/cloud-to-cloud.md)